unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 Starting at 2nd level, you can use your action to assume the shape of a beast that you have seen before.
 You can use this feature twice.
 You regain expended uses when you finish a short or long rest.

 Your morph level determines the beasts you can transform into, as shown in the Beast Shapes table.
-At 2nd level, for example, you can transform into any beast that has a challenge rating of 1/4 or lower that doesn’t have a flying or swimming speed.
+At 2nd level, for example, you can transform into any beast that has a challenge rating of 1/4 or lower that doesn't have a flying or swimming speed.

 **Beast Shapes (table)**